-Despite stigma, it is important for people to seek therapy when it is needed.
-Most mental health conditions can become worse over time if not addressed or treated.
+The most damaging impact of this reality is that most mental health conditions can become worse over time if not addressed or treated.
 When symptoms intensify, they can lead to negative outcomes in relationships, academics, or in the workplace.
 People can be at risk for physical, medical, or other health challenges, including hospitalization or suicide.

-So how does one know when it is time to seek treatment?
 The easiest way to answer this question is to assess whether something is causing distress and negatively impacting several areas of a person’s life.
-Following are signs that indicate when treatment should be sought:
+If the following signs are present, one should consider seeking out help:

-- Isolation: Symptoms cause embarrassment and suffering, prompting a person to withdraw from social and personal relationships.
+- Feelings of Isolation: Symptoms cause embarrassment and suffering, prompting a person to withdraw from social and personal relationships.
 Individuals are spending more time alone and removing themselves from activities, friendships, and associations.

-- Ruminating: When an individual spends an excessive amount of time per day obsessing, ruminating, or trying to unsuccessfully cope with symptoms.
+- Excessive Rumination: When an individual spends an excessive amount of time per day obsessing, ruminating, or trying to unsuccessfully cope with symptoms.

 - Impairment in Life Areas: Symptoms and behaviors have a negative effect on a person’s occupational, academic, and social life.
 A person may be unable to maintain their responsibilities, do poorly on assigned tasks, or even lose their job or get kicked out of school.